alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_07_speeding_up_ci_cd_pipeline.md

 * Select your region if necessary;
 * Search for your instance named "devops-simple-app-gitlab-runner";
 * Click on the "Connect" link on the right side of your instance;
-* The VNC console should appear: copy the VNC password displayed in the popup and paste it to the next one;
-* Authenticate yourself with the "root" user and the password you set when you [configured GitLab](part_01_gitlab_installation_and_configuration.md#gitlab-runner-installation-and-configuration);
+* The VNC console should appear, authenticate yourself with the "root" user and the password you set when you [configured GitLab](part_01_gitlab_installation_and_configuration.md#gitlab-runner-installation-and-configuration);
 * Edit the GitLab Runner configuration file with this command:
   ```bash
   nano /etc/gitlab-runner/config.toml
   ```
-* Replace the setting `concurrent = 1` by `concurrent = 2`;
+* Replace the parameter `concurrent = 1` by `concurrent = 2`;
 * Save and quit by pressing CTRL+X;
 * Restart the GitLab Runner via the following command:
   ```bash